archd3sai/Customer-Survival-Analysis-and-Churn-Prediction/README.md

 In this project I aim to perform customer survival analysis and build a model which can predict customer churn.

-## Customer Survival Analysis

-**Survival Analysis:**
-Survival analysis is generally defined as a set of methods for analyzing data where the outcome variable is the time until the occurrence of an event of interest.
-The event can be death, occurrence of a disease, marriage, divorce, etc. The time to event or survival time can be measured in days, weeks, years, etc.

-For example, if the event of interest is heart attack, then the survival time can be the time in years until a person develops a heart attack.

-**Objective:**
-The objective of this analysis is to utilize non-parametric methods of survival analysis to answer the following questions.
-- How the likelihood of the customer churn changes over time?
-- How we can model the relationship between customer churn, time, and other customer characteristics?
-- What are the significant factors that drive customer churn?

 ## Project Organization
 ```
 .